 Further consideration was also necessary of the effect of the UK programme for the rationalisation of the Doppler Very High Frequency Omni-Directional Range (DVOR) navigational infrastructure.
-A number or airports across the UK will be impacted by the decommissioning of these ground-based navigation aids, towards the end of 2022.
-Confirmation was sought from the CAA (and given) that the introduction of RNAV substitution - in accordance with CAP 1781 DVOR / DME / NDB Rationalisation: Guidance for the use of RNAV Substitution - to temporarily replace the procedures flown along the new conventional track would align well enough to ensure that the baseline was not compromised at a later stage in the process.
+A number of airports across the UK will be impacted by the decommissioning of these ground-based navigation aids, towards the end of 2023.
+Confirmation was sought from the CAA (and given) that the introduction of RNAV substitution - in accordance with CAP 1781 DVOR / DME / NDB Rationalisation: Guidance for the use of RNAV Substitution - to temporarily replace the procedures flown along the new conventional track would provide sufficient alignment to ensure that the baseline was not compromised at a later stage in the process.

 The CAA agreed with the methodology proposed by GAL and that the new 2021 conventional procedure is an appropriate baseline to use for the ongoing assessments.
 A new procedure annotated 'Baseline' was therefore included in the Comprehensive List of options.
-The Option 0 design option remains a viable alternative in its own right at this stage of the process.
-Consequently, it remained as an option and was presented as such in the event described immediately below (para 4.5).
+The Option 0 design option, namely an RNAV replication of the existing conventional procedure, remains a viable alternative in its own right at this stage of the process.
+Consequently, it has been retained as an option and was presented as such in the event described immediately below (para 4.5).
 At this stage also, an additional Option 7 was introduced to replace the Option 7 design previously included.
 When this constant radius to fix design was originally introduced stakeholders were informed this specific design was, at that stage, a draft to demonstrate what could be expected using such a design tool; this new version represents a fully designable option.